We are a systemwide resource for academic excellence in research, teaching and public service.

 Research and Innovation

 We work to strengthen research and graduate education across UC.

-The Office of Research and Graduate Studies (ORGS) is a resource for UC researchers and administrators in research policy, funding for systemwide programs, technology transfer, and graduate education.
+Research and Graduate Studies (RGS) is a resource for UC researchers and administrators in research policy, funding for systemwide programs, and graduate education.
 We work to build UC-wide partnerships, help shape effective policies and provide a strong voice nationally for research and graduate education on behalf of UC.
 Learn more

 Research Grants Program Office